Rawalpindi Division: British rule

 The division was composed of four districts:

 After independence

 On independence in 1947, the division was one of four divisions of the province of West Punjab but from 1955 to 1970, the divisions was one of twelve (later thirteen) divisions of West Pakistan province under the One Unit policy.
 On the dissolution of West Pakistan, the division was restored to the new Punjab province, but parts of the division were transferred with parts of Lahore Division to form the new Gujranwala Division.

+Geography

+Rawalpindi division shares borders with Gujrat division, Mianwali division and Sargodha division.

 Demographics

+Population

-According to 2017 census, Rawalpindi division had a population of 10,006,624, which includes 4,999,414 males and 5,005,714 females.
+According to 2023 census, Rawalpindi division had a population of 11,406,496, roughly equal to the nation of Jordan or the US state of Georgia.

-Rawalpindi division constitutes 1,154 Hindus, 9,871,675 Muslims, 126,049 Christians, 5,322 Ahmadi followed by 1,208 scheduled castes and 1,216 others.